 (7) The signature of the person issuing instruction and the signature of the person receiving the instruction

-The site instruction should be issued in a minimum of 3 duplicates where one copy is kept on site with the site manager, the consultant takes one copy, and another copy is filed in the project’s file at the company’s office.
+It should be issued in a minimum of 3 duplicates where one copy is kept on site with the site manager, the consultant takes one copy, and another copy is filed in the project’s file at the company’s office.

 Who issues site instruction?

 Site instruction can be issued by the project manager to the consultants or contractors.
-The consultants can issue site instruction to the contractors, and contractors can issue site instruction to the sub-contractors.
+The consultants can issue instruction to the contractors, and contractors can issue instruction to the sub-contractors.
 Building regulatory agencies from the government can also issue site instruction to the contractors or consultants of a project.

 For example, if a client decides to make HVAC changes, which will lead to need for new ductworks (say for chiller pipes), the project manager (usually the architects) will have to instruct the HVAC consultants to modify their design, and perhaps instruct the structural engineers to make provision for passage of pipes through the beams.
 Note that this should be a technically coordinated decision.
 In as much as the project has started already, such alterations cannot be instructed verbally, hence the need for written site instruction to that effect.
 The structural engineers may deem the changes not too critical, and may opt to issue site instruction (with sketches) to the main contractors (usually civil works) on how to make adjustments for the pipes to pass through.